The application process

 - Documentation of any 3D work and installation.

 - Video or audio work where appropriate.

 Step 4: Interview

-Our Interview Week takes place in February each year.
+Our interviews takes place in February and March each year.
 You will receive an invitation to an Interview Day by email, which will give you the opportunity to book a specific date and time slot via an online form.